jklingstedt/trov-subreddit/README.md

 # Trov Subreddit Application

 ## Installation
-To run this application locally, clone this repo, `cd` into it and run either `yarn install` or `npm install` .
-Note that I used yarn to build this and npm will create a package-lock file and warn you about it.
+To run this application locally, clone this repo, `cd` into it and run either `yarn install` or `npm install`.
+Please note that I used yarn to build this and npm will create a package-lock file and warn you about it.

 To run the application locally, run either `yarn start` or `npm run start` which will start up an instance of [`webpack-dev-server`](https://github.com/webpack/webpack-dev-server).